renatalantos/office_lunch_website/README.md

 23. After  my application was built, as the first step of the final deployment I turned Debug to False in the settings.py file in Gitpod.
 24. In Heroku I removed the DISABLE_COLLECTSTATIC variable.
 25. I saved my changes on all my files and performed a git add, git commit and git push.
-26. As automatic depoyment had been enabled in Heroku, I waited until my app was built, then I opened it and made sure that all functionalities work.
+26. As automatic deployment had been enabled in Heroku, I waited until my app was built, then I opened it and made sure that all functionalities work.

 # Credits